amy324/Ticket-Raising-Platform-Backend/documentation/deployment.md

 ### 3. Deploy Backend Application

-1. Clone the backend application repository.
+1. Clone the repository containing the backend application.
-2. Configure the necessary environment variables in a `.env` file.
+2. Configure the required environment variables in a `.env` file.
-3. Build the application using the appropriate build command (if applicable).
+3. If applicable, build the application using the appropriate build command, I used `go build` to build `web.exe` in my case.
 4. Start the application server.

+Alternatively, simply run on a localhost using the `go run` command.

+Alternatively, feel free

 ### 4. Testing

-Verify that the deployed backend application is running correctly by testing the endpoints using a tool like Postman.
+Verify the proper functioning of the deployed backend application by testing the endpoints using tools like Postman.

 ---